 3:4, etc. The tool will generate the code in SCSS format to copy.

-A simple WordPress plugin to show history of activity done in the WordPress dashboard.
-It supports WordPress native activity such as when a user creates posts and pages, logs-in, and activates or deactivates other plugins.
+A simple WordPress plugin to show the history of activity done in the WordPress dashboard.
+It supports WordPress native activity, such as when a user creates posts and pages, logs in, and activates or deactivates other plugins.
 It can also track other plugins activity including Advanced Custom Fields (ACF) and User Switching.
-This a great plugin to keep track your sites internal activity.
+This is a great plugin to keep track of your site’s internal activity.

 it is a handy utility to share files through the Shell command.
 You can upload any type of file for up to 10 Gb.
 It also supports file encryption.
 And did I mention that it is totally Free?